mimecorg/launchui/README.md

 ## Introduction

-LaunchUI is a wrapper for Node.js which makes it easier to package and distribute GUI applications using libui-node to end users.
+Although native desktop applications can run in the standard Node.js environment, it is recommended to use [LaunchUI](https://github.com/mimecorg/launchui) to package and distribute them to end users.

-Although libui-node is designed to work with standard Node.js, most regular users don't know how to install packages using npm and run them using the command line.
-Usually they don't even have Node.js installed.
-So applications using libui-node must be shipped with the Node.js executable.
+Thanks to LaunchUI, users don't need to install any packages using npm or to use the command line.
+They don't even need to have Node.js installed.
+They can simply download the package, unzip it and run the application by double-clicking its icon.

-The problem is that Node.js is designed to create command line applications, not GUI applications.
-It means that:

-- You have to create a wrapper script which runs node with the path to your application.
-But most users will click on the Node icon, not on the wrapper script.
-- On Windows, a console window is opened when you run the application.
-- If there is an error, it is printed to the console window, which is then immediately closed.

-LaunchUI wraps Node.js with a small executable which automaticaly runs your application.
+LaunchUI wraps Node.js with a small executable which automatically runs the application.
 No console window is opened and in case of a fatal error, it is reported using a message box.

 LaunchUI was created for [Vuido](https://github.com/mimecorg/vuido), but it should also work with [Proton Native](https://proton-native.js.org/) and applications using vanilla libui-node.

 ## Usage

-The easiest way to package an application using LaunchUI is to use the [LaunchUI Packager](https://github.com/mimecorg/launchui-packager).
+The easiest way to create a package for your application is to use the [LaunchUI Packager](https://github.com/mimecorg/launchui-packager).
+It provides an API for creating packages for Windows, Linux and OS X.

-You can also manually download the binary package for your platform from [Releases](https://github.com/mimecorg/launchui/releases), unpack it and replace the example `app/main.js` script with your application script.
-You can rename `launchui.exe` to a different name and replace the default icon and version information using [rcedit](https://github.com/electron/rcedit).
+You can also manually download the binary package for the target platform from [LaunchUI releases](https://github.com/mimecorg/launchui/releases), unpack it and replace the example `app/main.js` script with your application script.

 ## Installation

+Usually there is no need to install LaunchUI, because during development you can use standard Node.js to run your application, and for creating packages it's recommended to use LaunchUI Packager which provides a more robust API.

-You can install LaunchUI locally if you want to use the LaunchUI API in your custom build scripts:
+You can install LaunchUI locally if you want to download the binary packages in your custom build scripts:

 ```bash
 npm install --save-dev launchui